Boiler efficiency

-Boiler efficiency depends on following 11 things:
+Boiler efficiency depends on following 11 things

 1.stack temperature

-2.Feed Water Preheating using Economiser
+2.Feed Water Preheating using Economizer

 3.Combustion Air Preheat